This page includes information about American Express products currently unavailable on Slickdeals.

 But there was one big problem: I couldn’t apply for it.
 Just a year earlier, Chase began declining applications for its flagship credit cards if the person applying had opened five or more new credit card accounts in the previous 24 months.
 I’ve always thought this unofficial 5/24 rule has been fair as it stops serial credit card “churners” from opening new accounts with the bank just to get the bonus and then canceling them.

-The Chase Sapphire Reserve Is Cheap for a Premium Credit Card
+The Chase Sapphire Reserve Is Affordable for a Premium Credit Card

 Like other premium travel credit cards, the Chase Sapphire Reserve charges a steep annual fee — though it first carried a $450 fee, it’s since jumped to $550.